To establish a National Repository of International Medical Graduate Records, and for other purposes.

 Sponsor and status

-This bill was introduced on August 2, 1990, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 2, 1990, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 44th congressional district